This article contains in-depth knowledge to help you convert more passive browsers into leads and customers engaging with your offerings.

 Which webpage users visit firstly,

-Where do they spend their time most on your website,
+Where do they spend most of their time most on your website,

-From where they have found your website and clicked on a link,
+From where they found your website and clicked on a link,

-What type of devices and browsers that your visitors use,
+What type of devices and browsers are used by visitors,

 Who your potential customers are,

 Of course, the statics are not directly telling you all the information explained above.
-You are required to know some analytic language!
+You are required to know some analytical language!

 Qualitative data focuses on improvements to offer a better user experience with a subjective approach.
 The information can be obtained from on-site questionnaires, satisfaction surveys, and testimonial testing.
 The online reviews would be prepared using tools like Google Forms, Smart Survey and Survey Monkey.

 Because conducting a study on all users is not possible in terms of time and resources, ideal users should be chosen very carefully.
-While selecting your focus group on research, you should take your attention on characteristics like;
+While selecting your focus group for research, you should pay attention to characteristics like;

 The purpose of the survey,